Independence I culture: Discovery

-Eigil Knuth, a Danish explorer discovered at Deltaterrasserne, an archaeological site in the Peary Land, in September 1948 the second summer of a multi-year research expedition.
-At Deltaterrasserne, Knuth discovered evidence of human occupation and artefacts that were different to Inuit cultures, and it was concluded that what he had discovered was a pre-Inuit culture.
+In September 1948, Danish explorer Eigil Knuth discovered Deltaterrasserne, a pre-Inuit archaeological site on Peary Land, during the second summer of a multi-year research expedition.
+At Deltaterrasserne, Knuth saw evidence of human occupation and artefacts that were different to Inuit cultures, and it was concluded that what he had found was a pre-Inuit culture.
 Knuth named it Independence culture after Independence fjord which was a significant landmark in the Peary Land.
-Later Knuth, divided Independence culture into Independence I and Independence II based on results from radiocarbon datings and differences in lithic tools.
-Further archaeological investigations and radiocarbon dates have confirmed Knuth discoveries about the age of the Palaeo-Eskimo sites and that there was a division between the two Independence cultures.
+Later, Knuth divided Independence culture into Independence I and Independence II based on results from radiocarbon datings and differences in lithic tools.
+Further archaeological investigations and radiocarbon dates have confirmed Knuth’s discoveries about the age of the Palaeo-Eskimo sites and that there was a division between the two Independence cultures.

 Topography

-The northern most part of Greenland is characterised by “barren deserts, permanent sea- ice cover, several months of extremely low temperatures, and winter darkness”.
+The northernmost part of Greenland is characterised by “barren deserts, permanent sea- ice cover, several months of extremely low temperatures, and winter darkness”.
 Independence I people were living in extremely remote and harsh environments and assumedly in isolation.
 The ecological system in Northern Greenland was unstable and was at risk of worsening environmental conditions and overhunting.
-This has been provided as a reason why Independence I only lasted a few centuries unlike Saqqaq culture which migrated around the same time and lasted for almost 2000 years.
+This has been provided as a reason why Independence I only lasted a few centuries unlike the Saqqaq culture which migrated around the same time and lasted for almost 2000 years.

 The northernmost part of Greenland is the most extreme part of the region.
 The midnight sun only appears one day at midsummer in the Arctic Circle.
 In the High Arctic the sun remains above the horizon for around two to four months each year.
 The coldest months of the year are lit by twilight, the aurora, and the circling moon.
 The warmest month of the year is only slightly above freezing, and the coldest month has an average temperature of below 30 degrees.